-As a senior associate in both the Public Law and Litigation Departments, Stephanie Cao represents public agencies of diverse sizes in a wide-range of governmental law issues and state and federal court litigation matters.
+As a senior attorney in both the Public Law and Litigation Departments, Stephanie Cao represents public agencies of diverse sizes in a wide-range of governmental law issues and state and federal court litigation matters.
 Stephanie advises and represents public agencies on issues including governmental tort claims, public works law, civil and constitutional law, condemnation, contract drafting, and compliance.

 Stephanie works with staff to adopt and implement new laws and procedures, and assists staff with residential and commercial projects for zoning and permitting compliance.
 Stephanie also works closely with city enforcement teams, providing assistance in identifying and selecting cost-efficient and effective options to obtain compliance, enhance public safety, rehabilitate properties, and maintain safer, cleaner neighborhoods.